arcolife/es-graphite-shim/README.md

 ### INSTALLATION

-- Refer to `INSTALL-NOTES` for help on installing this script.

-- Or you could just build `Dockerfile` included here and fire up the container.
+- Build the Dockerfile included here for containerized solution.
 Instructions for building and starting the container, are included in the Dockerfile.
   Before that, make sure you have copied `conf/local_settings_example.py` into `conf/local_settings.py` and edited the params as required.
-Help on editing those parameters is given under `INSTALL-NOTES`
+Help on editing those parameters is given under `INSTALL-NOTES` (which was originally developed for an apache based solution, but is now only for config referral purposes, since we have migrated to nginx based solution.)

+- For a real machine deployment, for now there is no documentation, so try to use the steps as in the Dockerfile.
+One additional step is needed in that case, which is to permit selinux to allow nginx to bind to the port given in nginx config file egs.conf.example

 - Make sure you supply the params to config.js in grafana accordingly.
 Refer below:
 ```js